Tim Parker (soccer)

-Timothy Ryan Parker (born February 23, 1993) is an American professional soccer player who plays as a center-back for Major League Soccer club St. Louis City.
+Timothy Ryan Parker (born February 23, 1993) is an American professional soccer player who plays as a center-back for Major League Soccer club New York Red Bulls.

 Early career

-Parker played his high school soccer at Hicksville High School, serving as team captain for his final 2 seasons.
-During his senior season, Parker scored 25 goals and had 8 assists, earning him numerous accolades, including being named the 2010–11 Gatorade New York Boys Soccer Player of the Year.
+Parker played his high school soccer at Hicksville High School, serving as team captain for his final two seasons.
+During his senior season, Parker scored 25 goals and had eight assists, earning him numerous accolades, including being named the 2010–11 Gatorade New York Boys Soccer Player of the Year.